Chart Color Schemes

 The level of residential development activity in Tuncurry is very low in comparison to the average area assessed nationally by AreaSearch

-Tuncurry averaged approximately six new dwelling approvals annually over the past five financial years, totalling 33 homes.
-As of FY26, four approvals have been recorded.
+Tuncurry averaged approximately 6 new dwelling approvals annually over the past 5 financial years, totalling 33 homes.
+As of FY26, 4 approvals have been recorded.
 The population has declined in recent years, yet housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
 New properties are constructed at an average expected construction cost value of $273,000, which is below regional norms, offering more affordable housing options for purchasers.

-This financial year has seen $3.4 million in commercial approvals, indicating limited commercial development focus compared to the Rest of NSW, where Tuncurry shows 83.0% less development activity per person.
-This limited new supply generally supports stronger demand and values for established homes, with activity also below average nationally, reflecting the area's maturity and possible planning constraints.
-New building activity consists of 60.0% detached dwellings and 40.0% townhouses or apartments, expanding medium-density options and creating a mix of housing opportunities across price brackets.
-The estimated population per dwelling approval is 984 people, indicating a quiet, low activity development environment.
-Future projections suggest Tuncurry will add 1,228 residents by 2041.
+This financial year has seen $3.4 million in commercial approvals, indicating limited commercial development focus compared to the Rest of NSW, where Tuncurry shows significantly less development activity (83.0% below regional average per person).
+The area's limited new supply generally supports stronger demand and values for established homes, reflecting its maturity and possible planning constraints.
+New building activity comprises 60.0% detached dwellings and 40.0% townhouses or apartments, expanding medium-density options across price brackets.
+With an estimated 984 people per dwelling approval, Tuncurry maintains a quiet, low activity development environment.
+Future projections estimate an addition of 1,228 residents by 2041.

 Frequently Asked Questions - Development